 The consolidated financial statements have been prepared on a historical cost basis, unless otherwise stated.
-All amounts disclosed in the consolidated financial statements are presented in thousands of euros ( $\mathfrak{E}$ ), unless otherwise indicated.
+All amounts disclosed in the consolidated financial statements are presented in thousands of euros $(\epsilon)$ , unless otherwise indicated.

 The Company cannot be considered a separate entity acting in its own right for the period prior to the completion of the BCA, and the economic substance of its incorporation and the holding of the shares of Allego Holding constitutes a capital reorganization of the Group subsequent to the completion of the BCA and to aid with integrating new investors.
 Consequently, management has concluded that Allego should recognize in its consolidated financial statements the net assets of Allego Holding and subsidiaries as per their preceding carrying amounts, and that comparative information should be represented, as the consolidated financial statements of the Company and its subsidiaries are a continuation of those of Allego Holding and its subsidiaries.

-Therefore, the comparable consolidated financial statements as of and for the year ended December 31, 2021 and the prior period from January 1, 2022, until March 16, 2022 represent the consolidated financial statements of Allego Holding and its subsidiaries.
+Therefore, the comparable consolidated financial statements for the prior period from January 1, 2022, until March 16, 2022 represent the consolidated financial statements of Allego Holding and its subsidiaries.